necosta/collatz-x/README.md

 * If the number is even, divide it by two (n / 2)
 * If the number is odd, triple it and add one (n * 3 + 1)

-The conjecture states that, no matter what selected value of n, the sequence will always reach 1
+The conjecture states that, no matter what is the selected value of n, the sequence will always reach 1

 ### Pre-requisites
 * Download [Crystal](https://crystal-lang.org/docs/installation/on_debian_and_ubuntu.html)
   * version: 0.26+

 ### Run it
-Leveraging Makefile it's possible to format, test, compile and execute code with `make all`
+It's possible to format, test, compile and execute code with `make all`

 Alternatively you can execute each action individually:
-* Clean - Removes any binaries: `make clean`
+* Clean - Removes all binaries: `make clean`
-* Format - Forces correct formatting: `make format`
+* Format - Enforces correct formatting: `make format`
 * Test - Runs all tests: `make test`
 * Build - Compiles code: `make build`
-* Run - Runs code: `make run`
+* Run - Runs code (default option): `make run`

-**Execute:**
+**Options:**

+* Applies Collatz algorithm to a single number:

 `./bin/main -o RunOnce -v 300`

+* Applies Collatz algorithm recursively starting at a given number:

 `./bin/main -o RunUpwards -v 400`

+* Checks for &#946;<sup>k</sup> = n solutions for a given number of k-cycles:

 `./bin/main -o RunLoopAnalysis -v 1`

+* Explores long k-iterations:

 `./bin/main -o RunSpecial -v 50`

+* Applies Collatz algorithm to a single number returning delta:

 `./bin/main -o RunDiff -v 50`

+* Shows help:

 `./bin/main --help `